-Join us for the world premiere of a new performance work titled Up To and Including Their Limits by the internationally-acclaimed artist Cassils .
+Join us for the world premiere of a new performance work titled Up To and Including Their Limits by internationally-acclaimed artist Cassils.
 Known for testing the limits of physical endurance, Cassils’ provocative and often startling work centres narratives of trans and non-binary visibility within a complex visual world.

 In this newly-commissioned work, Cassils pays homage to the late feminist icon Carolee Schneemann, using raw clay to reimagine her historic performance piece Up To and Including Her Limits (1971-76) from a trans non-binary perspective.

 Suspended from a harness in a plexiglass box with walls covered in thick raw clay, Cassils will launch themselves back and forth, clawing, swinging at the walls, and hurling chunks of clay to the floor.
-As they remove patches of clay, Cassils will create “windows” through which the audience can watch the artist in action.
+As they remove swaths of clay, Cassils will create “windows” through which the audience can see the performative action, problematizing and complicating the audience’s gaze by engineering voyeurism into the work itself.

 If you have any accessibility questions or requests related to the performance, please contact Nahed Mansour, Senior Manager, Programs at 416.408.5061 or firstname.lastname@example.org.